Coming to concerts this autumn?

 All tickets will be for reserved and numbered seats, and you must sit in the seat for which you purchased a ticket.
 There will not be any opportunity to move into an alternative seat before, during or after the performance.

-All tickets will include a specified arrival time to ensure a sufficiently staggered entry to Upper Chapel.
+All tickets will include a specified arrival time to ensure a sufficiently staggered entry.
 Please stick to this arrival time as closely as possible, as this will help us to ensure a smooth, safe entry to the building for all ticket-holders.
 We also ask for your patience at the end of the concert as there will be staggered departures for the same reasons.

 We will only be releasing a very limited number of tickets for each performance to ensure adequate social distancing of 2 metres minimum throughout.
 We will be operating a strict one-way only walk-way throughout the building, and politely request that you cooperate with our staff in adhering to these one-way systems and 2 metre distancing at all times.